‘Essential’ travel across Qld border only

 A $4 billion package has also been announced to cover the state’s additional health needs and relieve financial pressure on households and businesses.

-It includes $1.2 billion to double Queensland’s intensive care capacity and triple its emergency department capacity.
+It includes $1.2 billion to immediately double Queensland’s intensive care capacity, triple its emergency department capacity and provide more paramedics.

 Community testing and contact tracing will be extended.

-The money will also boost the 13 HEALTH phone service and continue non-urgent elective surgeries.
+The money will also boost the 13 HEALTH phone service and continue non-urgent elective surgeries where possible.

+Households will receive a $200 rebate on their electricity bill to take in the extra power and water usage while people are asked stay home.

 Another $300 million will go towards reducing the cost of living for households and further funding for payroll tax relief for businesses.

+There will be no payroll tax liability for small and medium businesses for the next three months, followed by a deferral for the rest of the year.

+It will also be deferred for the rest of the year for large businesses.

-A program will also be established to help workers who have lost their jobs find employment in industries that desperately need staff, like healthcare, cleaning and agriculture.
+A $500 million program will also be established to help workers who have lost their jobs fill employment shortages in sectors like healthcare, cleaning and agriculture.

+Planning is underway to address potential patient overflow at the state’s hospitals, with an announcement expected later in the week.